lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ### How to uninstall?

-1. Just delete the files you pasted in the `cfg` folder.
+1. Just delete the files you pasted in the `game` and 'StartUp' folder.

 2. Set your keybinds back the way you want them